29 online energizers for more engaging meetings

 The organiser starts with a line like “Once upon a time, in a land far away, 5 people got together to solve all the world’s problems.
 Everything seemed easy, until one day one of the people saw on the horizon…” and invites the next person in the group to continue the story and add the next line.
 This keeps going until everyone’s contributed to the story.

 This one needs no other tools than video software and someone to write down the story as it develops, and can be used just for fun or with a purpose in mind.
 If you want people to explore a certain topic such as company communication, start the story with an appropriate line.
-If you want them to just have fun and be energised, maybe start with something ridiculous!
+If you want them to just have fun and be energized, maybe start with something ridiculous!

 When it comes to recording the story – do so either in Google Docs or in your online whiteboard tool.
 If someone wants to draw images to go with the story, that’s great too!
 Online meeting games like this one can have a lasting impact if records are kept!

-If you want to keep participants on their toes, add rules like the lines have to rhyme in couplets, or have a word that people can’t use or must use.
+If you want to keep participants on their toes, add rules like the lines have to rhyme in couplets or have a word that people can’t use or must use.
 You could even choose who does the next line, rather than going around in order.
-We love this exercise as it’s simple, engaging and can be easily amended to your needs.
+We love this exercise as it’s simple, engaging, and can be easily amended to your needs.

 Some of the best energizers for online meetings and workshops are super simple and are primarily designed to get people moving and serve as a palette cleanser between more complex tasks.